safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 Go to the FME Server web interface and navigate to the Automations: Build page.

-Add a Topic Trigger to the canvas and create a new Topic called EmergencyTransitMessages:
+Add an FME Server Topic Notified Trigger to the canvas and create a new Topic called EmergencyTransitMessages:

 ![](./Images/Img4.452.Ex1.NotificationNewTopic.png)

 Now add a Log action connected to that topic.
-There are various protocols we could realistically use for sending a message (email springs to mind) but for the purposes of this exercise use the Log protocol is appropriate.
-Set the Log Message to Event as JSON and specify a Log File name and location.
+There are various protocols we could realistically use for sending a message (email springs to mind) but for the purposes of this exercise use the "Log a message" action is appropriate.
+Set the Formatted Message using the drop-down menu to Event as JSON (under the Event sub-menu).
 Then start the Automation.

 ![](./Images/Img4.453.Ex1.TopicLogAutomation.png)